Copy link to article

 While the Generative AI market is expected to exceed $66 billion by the end of 2024, a little scepticism has started to spread.
 Some leaders are finding that the returns from GenAI applications aren’t justifying the costs of building and running them.
 It’s clear that GenAI can be an effective tool in growing revenue and reducing costs.
 The challenge is how.
 It isn't about following another tech trend.
 It’s about creating strategic tools to improve your company’s performance and position yourself for long-term success.

 At Datasparq, we help enterprise clients across industries through this transition.
-Today, I’m going to share the methodology that we’ve defined to ensure that business value takes centre-stage.
-Keeping benefits top-of-mind is the best way to avoid being led astray by the latest buzzword.
-So, to hear how we approach working on winning GenAI solutions, read on—you’ll find a clear guide to the first steps as well as a look at the bigger-picture, strategic aspects of GenAI.
+Today, I’m going to share the methodology that we’ve defined to ensure that business value takes centre-stage—and help you avoid being led astray by the latest buzzword.
+So, to hear how we approach working on winning GenAI solutions, read on—you’ll find a clear guide to the key steps as well as a look at the bigger-picture, strategic aspects of GenAI.

 — Gabrièle Breda, Research & Innovation Director, ProductLife Group